 folder View More

-The Assessor's Office will be accepting Veterans and renewal applications for the Enhanced STAR between September 1 and March 1.
-Enhanced STAR renewal requires prior year income statements or income tax (if you file).
+The Assessor's Office will be accepting Veterans, New Enhanced (these are people who are turning 65 and currently have a Basic STAR exemption) between September 1 and March 1.
+New Enhanced STAR applicants are requires to provide the prior year income statements or income tax (if one was filed).

-All other exemptions, including Aged, Disability, etc. that require the most current income will be accepted only between January 15 and March 1.
+All other exemptions, including Low Income Senior, Disability, etc. that require the most current income will be accepted only between January 15 and March 1.